Care for Childhood Cancer Survivors

 - Thinking (including concentrating, completing work on time, doing work that involves multiple steps, problem solving, and planning)

-- Who should we talk with to get a comprehensive record of treatment(s) and medications that our child received during treatment?
+- Who should we talk with to get a written, comprehensive record of treatment(s) and medications that our child received during treatment?

 About practical steps to take at home